sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 # sample probabilities and make a histogram
 cd ~/nanomod_course_outputs/yeast
-modkit sample-probs -p 0.1,0.2,0.3,0.4,0.5 \
+modkit modbam sample-probs -p 0.1,0.2,0.3,0.4,0.5 \
   $input_mod_bam_adjust_tag -o ./histogram_subset --hist --buckets 10 -n 1000 \
   --include-bed $regions_bed_file
 ```

-## Use `modkit motif-bed` to form bed files for motifs
+## Use `modkit motif` to form bed files for motifs

-To form a BED file for particular motifs such as CG, you can use the `modkit motif-bed`
+To form a BED file for particular motifs such as CG, you can use the `modkit motif`
 command.
 Please refer to the modkit [documentation](https://nanoporetech.github.io/modkit/advanced_usage.html)
 for more details.